ethanbradley/nihpc-documentation/docs/Applications on Kelvin2.md

     ```
     This creates and uses the folder "gridware" in users' Scratch directory, so the pip install will be redirected to the Scratch directory instead of the Home directory.

+??? note "Default Python version on Kelvin2"

+    On internet blogs/forums, users will often find the recommendation `pip install <package name>` to install a particular tool.
+In this case, for the same install in Kelvin2, it is recommended to precede the command with "python3 -m" because by default pip will refer to the Python 2.7 version, which is always available from command line in Kelvin2.
+That is, always use `python3 -m pip install <package name>` to install the package.

 ### Usage examples

 ??? example "Installing reportseff in Home directory"